pratik-choudhari/docker-guide/markdown_files/docker_image.md

 <pre>docker image prune</pre>

-Description: Deletes all unused images, after confirmation.
+Deletes all unused images, after confirmation.
 Unused images are the ones that are not tagged.
 As these images are not used in any container it is the same to delete them and reclaim the disk space.

 <br>